 For wet application on glass or smooth surfaces, bubbles are virtually impossible.
 The soapy water creates a barrier that lets you squeegee out all air before the adhesive sets.

-• Surface contamination (oils, dust, moisture)
+• Surface contamination (oils, dust, moisture) reduces adhesive contact area

-• Water exposure before adhesive cured
+• Water exposure before the 24-48 hour adhesive cure period weakens the bond

-Prevention
+Edge Lifting Prevention

-• Avoid applying to textured surfaces
+• Avoid applying standard adhesive stickers to textured surfaces

 For minor lifting: Clean the lifted area with alcohol, let dry, then press down firmly with a squeegee.
 Apply clear tape over edges temporarily while adhesive resets.